-- (b) the proof of vehicle registered ownership for the substitute vehicle or, if the vehicle is a new vehicle sold by a B.C. registered dealer, a bill of sale; - (c) a duly completed notice of transfer, signed by both the seller and the buyer as required by section 17 of the Act. - (3) Where a substitute vehicle is not of the same class as the vehicle for which it is substituted, the owner shall comply immediately with the requirements for licensing the substitute vehicle in his name, and, if directed to do so by the Insurance Corporation of British Columbia, he shall surrender the number plates removed pursuant to section 3.05 and attach other number plates to the substitute vehicle. - (4) Where a person who is the registered owner of more than one motor vehicle or trailer removes number plates from one vehicle and wishes to display them on a substitute vehicle owned by him, he shall, before doing so, ensure that the requirements for licensing the substitute vehicle, including payment of the fee prescribed in the Motor Vehicle Fees Regulation, are complied with before the vehicle is operated.
+- (2) Where a person operates a substitute vehicle during the period not exceeding 10 days referred to in subsection (1) and prior to the owner licensing the substitute vehicle in the person's name in accordance with that subsection, the operator shall carry, and produce to a peace officer upon request, the following: - (a) the owner's certificate of insurance and vehicle licence that corresponds with the number plates displayed on the vehicle; - (b) the proof of vehicle registered ownership for the substitute vehicle or, if the vehicle is a new vehicle sold by a B.C. registered dealer, a bill of sale; - (c) a duly completed notice of transfer, signed by both the seller and the buyer as required by section 17 of the Act. - (3) Where a substitute vehicle is not of the same class as the vehicle for which it is substituted, the owner shall comply immediately with the requirements for licensing the substitute vehicle in the person's name, and, if directed to do so by the Insurance Corporation of British Columbia, the person shall surrender the number plates removed pursuant to section 3.05 and attach other number plates to the substitute vehicle. - (4) Where a person who is the registered owner of more than one motor vehicle or trailer removes number plates from one vehicle and wishes to display them on a substitute vehicle owned by the person, the person shall, before doing so, ensure that the requirements for licensing the substitute vehicle, including payment of the fee prescribed in the Motor Vehicle Fees Regulation, are complied with before the vehicle is operated.